-Leaf & Brush Pick-Up
+Leaf & Brush Collection

 The following are guidelines established for the brush pick-up program:

-- Brush must be placed at the curb or edge of roadway.
+- Brush must be placed in the grass behind the curb or edge of roadway.
 Do not place brush in the roadway, gutter, ditches, or on sidewalks.

 - Limbs cannot exceed 10 inches in diameter at the cut section.